AnnaDearman/MSc_group_project/README.md

 # MSc_group_project
 A copy of my fork from our private MSc group project: JACKY, a human kinase database.
+I have included the folders I was most havily involved in.
+Please see my repository "MSc_group_project_everybodys_contributions" for the entire project.

 During our MSc in Bioinformatics, our team of five students created this web app in six weeks.